LydiaAbest/Folio/Exercises.md

 I didn't do any image scaling for Twine as my project uses Bitsy.

-Final Project: I figured it out.
+Final Project - I figured it out:

 I asked Lara for help because I could not for the life of me understand what I was doing wrong where the quality of the photoshop scenes was so greatly decreased when put into pixsy and then Bitsy.
-Lara fixed it for me immediately.
-Brilliant.
+Lara fixed it for me immediately, which made me feel very silly.
+But who cares, we can now progress.

 I am now spending the class making new rooms because it actually feels fun now that it works properly!